PruvoNet/squiss-ts/source/includes/_squiss.md

 Hold on to your hats, this one stops the polling, aborting any in-progress request for new messages.
-If called with soft=`true` while there's an active request for new messages, the active request will not be aborted and the message event may still be fired up to `opts.receiveWaitTimeSecs` afterward.
+If called with soft=`true` while there's an active request for new messages, the active request will not be aborted and the message event may still be fired up to [receiveWaitTimeSecs](#squiss-class-constructor-options-polling-options-receivewaittimesecs) afterward.
 A Promise will be returned and resolved with `true` when the queue is completely drained (all messages were handled), or `false` if a `timeout` value was sent and it passed before the queue was drained.